-The Waterway Ecosystem Research Group, at the Burnley Campus of the University of Melbourne, is a group of researchers studying interactions between landscapes and running waters.
-We aim to develop tools for achieving healthy streams and rivers in urban and rural landscapes.
+The Waterway Ecosystem Research Group (WERG) is a group of researchers studying interactions between landscapes and running waters.
+We aim to generate knowledge and tools for achieving healthy streams and rivers in urban and rural landscapes.

-The group is made up of ecologists, hydrologists, chemists, geomorphologists and works in collaboration with social scientists and environmental economists.
-Combined, these skills allow us to undertake novel interdisciplinary research, as well as fundamental and applied research within each of our own disiplines.
+The group is made up of ecologists, hydrologists, chemists, geomorphologists and social scientists.
+Combined, these skills allow us to undertake novel interdisciplinary research, as well as fundamental and applied research within each of our own disciplines.